Your Guide to At-Home Sleep Apnea Testing

 - Less Accurate Than a Lab Study

-Lab studies provide more information.
-Additionally, they include a sleep technician's supervision to review your results and make sure the test performs correctly.
+Lab studies like polysomnography provide more information.
+Additionally, they include a sleep technician's supervision to review your results from things like brainwave monitoring or muscle movement and make sure the test performs correctly.
+It is not recommended for people with certain conditions like congestive heart failure or neuromuscular diseases to take at-home sleep apnea tests because they need to be monitored for specific symptoms.

 - Limited diagnosis